 We, as an immigration law firm, do not act as an employment agency.

 More care jobs are now added to the Shortage Occupation List

 The Shortage Occupation List is subject to changes and the Home Office may add or remove jobs from the list.
 Home Office makes their decisions based on the Migration Advisory Committee (MAC) reports.
 The latest MAC annual report Migration Advisory Committee: annual report, 2021 – GOV.UK (www.gov.uk).
 Following MAC recommendation, the Home Office is due to add more Care jobs to the Shortage Occupation list.
 You can read more about this in our blog here Care workers added to Health and Care Visa – Thaxted Legal.

 The below listed care jobs are on the UK Shortage Occupation List from 15/02/2022.
 This addition is temporary for 12 months, and afterwards the Home Office will review it and decide if this arrangement will continue.
-For the 12 next months until mid February 2023, care workers and carers from overseas will be able to apply for Health and care visa and move to the UK together with dependant family members (spouse and children under 18).
+For at least the next 12 months until mid February 2023, care workers and carers from overseas will be able to apply for Health and care visa and move to the UK together with dependant family members (spouse and children under 18).
 The Health and Care visa offers a path to settlement (permanent residence) in the UK after 5 years continuous residence on work visa.

 |6145 Care workers and home carers||• Care assistant|

 If you want to find out more about costs of different Skilled worker visas visit our page with a dedicated visa cost calculator below.